-- Children and youth with a mental disorder. - As a result of the mental disorder, caused, attempted to cause or threatened to cause harm to himself/herself or another person within 45 days immediately preceding the application and within 12 months of another occasion. - Children and youth between the ages of 12 and 17 years at the time of admission.
-Youth under age 12 years may be admitted with approval of the Minister. - Children and youth who require secure treatment to prevent him/her from causing serious bodily harm and no less restrictive method of providing treatment for the child's or youth's mental disorder is appropriate.
+- Children and youth with a mental disorder, who as a result of their mental disorder require secure treatment to prevent themselves from causing serious bodily harm to themselves or another person when no less restrictive method of providing treatment for the child's or youth's mental disorder is appropriate. - Children and youth between the ages of 12 and 17 years at the time of admission.
+Youth under age 12 years may be admitted with approval of the Minister.